Backed by Google, Heroes Health app tracks mental wellbeing of frontline workers

 While depression and anxiety were already common among frontline workers prior to COVID-19, numerous reports have shone a light on growing mental anguish across the health care workforce during the global pandemic, with increased workload, lack of safety equipment, and exposure to traumatizing events taking their toll.

 Heroes Health was the brainchild of Dr. Sam McLean, an emergency room physician at the University of North Carolina’s (UNC) School of Medicine.
 McLean survived COVID-19 himself, after passing the virus on to two of his family members (who also later recovered).
 The app was developed through collaboration between UNC and Google’s parent company Alphabet, which enabled voluntary support from engineers and product managers.
-Google Cloud also provided the backend infrastructure to scale the service as more health care organizations join the program.
+Google Cloud provides the backend infrastructure to scale the service as more health care organizations join the program.

 How it works